 There may be a natural tendency to name a family member or other individual to serve as trustee or personal representative (executor) of an estate.
-The personal fiduciary often has knowledge of the family, may have personal relationships with the beneficiaries, and may understand their needs well.
-Unfortunately, family trustees may not have the experience, time, and fiduciary expertise to manage the increasingly complicated world of trust administration: tax, investment, and administrative duties required of a trustee, a myriad of laws to comply with, etc.
+They often have knowledge of the family, may have personal relationships with the beneficiaries, and may understand their needs well.
+Unfortunately, family member or individual trustees may not have the experience, time, and fiduciary expertise to manage the increasingly complicated world of trust administration: tax, investment, administrative duties required of a trustee, a myriad of laws to comply with, etc.

-Here are some reasons it might be better to appoint a professional corporate trustee:
+Here are some reasons why it might be better to appoint a professional corporate trustee:

-• A corporate trustee is free of family history, conflict and dynamics.
+- A corporate trustee is free of family history, conflict and dynamics.
 It must remain independent and unbiased in carrying out its legal fiduciary duty and fulfilling the intended purposes of the trust.

 - Serving as trustee is a legally demanding job.
-Often times the family member trustee does not have a working knowledge of numerous trust and estate laws that must be complied with.
+Often, the family member trustee does not have a working knowledge of numerous trust and estate laws that must be complied with.
 Corporate trustees are trained in these matters.
-Some of these laws include: Trust Code, Probate Code, Prudent Investor Act, Principal and Income Act, Transfers to minors Act, and other laws.
+Some of these laws include: Trust Code, Probate Code, Prudent Investor Act, Principal and Income Act, Transfers to Minors Act, and other laws.

-• Regulatory oversight is an important safeguard that governs how a corporate trustee operates.
-This is not the case for personal trustees.
+- Regulatory oversight is an important safeguard that governs how a corporate trustee operates.
+This is not the case for family member or individual trustees.